PandaSL2/Dinoxa-PDF-Reader/README.md

 ---

-*Dinoxa is free for everyone @ Theekshana Dinujaya.*
+*"Dinoxa PDF Reader — Provided free for the community by Theekshana Dinujaya." © 2026 Theekshana Dinujaya.
+All rights reserved.*